opensearch-project/reporting/kibana-reports/docs/dev/OpenSearch-Dashboards-Reporting-Design-Proposal.md

 **(G) listDestination**

 ```
-# useful API for use in Kibana UI to help resuse destinations (via dropdown)
+# useful API for use in OpenSearch Dashboards UI to help resuse destinations (via dropdown)
 listDestination()
 ```